Living instead of Surviving

-There are many reasons for chronic stress: nutritional deficiences, epigenetic issues, developmental trauma, unhealthy life style to name a few.
+There are many reasons for chronic stress: nutritional deficiencies, epigenetic issues, developmental trauma, unhealthy lifestyle to name a few.

 Midterm, all body systems will have to pay their due as a reaction to the shortage of energy.

-All regeneration and growth requires energy.
+All regeneration and growth require energy.
 This is why chronic stress and the subsequent state of survival are the first and biggest obstacle to evolution.

 Consequences of the State of Survival